Guns N’ Roses Star’s Daughter Mae McKagan Rocks Revealing Pink Swimsuit In Sexy Instagram Photo

 Rock star offspring Mae McKagan knows how to rock a swimsuit.
 As reported by Metalhead Zone, the 19-year-old daughter of Guns N’ Roses bassist Duff McKagan recently took to Instagram to try her hand at modeling swimwear, and it looks like her followers approve of her efforts.

 On Friday, Mae showed off her impressive figure in a sexy Instagram snapshot.
-She’s rocking a bright pink bathing suit in the photo, which pictures the stunning brunette lounging on a dark blue couch accented with pink pillows that almost match her swimsuit.
+She’s rocking a bright pink bathing suit in the photo, which shows the stunning brunette lounging on a dark blue couch accented with pink pillows that almost match her swimsuit.
 Her neon one-piece has wide shoulders, but it’s certainly not conservative; it features a round, plunging neckline that puts her cleavage on full display.
 It’s also cut a bit high at the bottom, accentuating her long legs.

 Mae McKagan is wearing a long-sleeved silk shirt over her bathing suit.
 The open top is also pink, but it’s a soft pastel shade that doesn’t match the Barbie pink color of her one-piece at all.
 Mae has her light brown hair pulled back, and she’s gazing intensely at the camera.
 She has one hand casually thrown over the back of the couch, and she’s supporting her head with the other.
-So far, her steamy photo has been liked over 7,000 times, and it has earned her plenty of praise from her admiring Instagram followers.
+So far, her steamy photo has been liked more than 7,000 times, and it has earned her plenty of praise from her admiring Instagram followers.

 “So Hot in Pink,” wrote one fan.